donovan/har2sequence/README.md

 The png, svg and pdf outputs are generated via the websequencediagrams.com API.
 This API returns invalid JSON with unquoted keys, in order to deal with this we are using the allow_barekey method from the JSON::PP perl module.
-When interacting with this service the script prsents the following useragent:
+When interacting with this service the script presents the following useragent:
 `har2sequence/0.1`.

 # Installation